-As an artist, you’re expected to know everything about colors.
+As an artist, you’re expected to know color theory.
 But sometimes the simplest questions keep us wondering.
 For example, if black is a color or not.

 Technically black isn’t a color but it’s the absence of light.
 Therefore black is a value and not a color.
 However, all sorts of items have the option to come in black suggesting that black is indeed a color.
 When it comes to pigments, black can be sourced from organic materials like carbonized wood and oil.

 So, black is both a color and not a color?
 Let’s explore the first reason why black isn’t a color.

 What is black?

 Black is the absence of light.
 Our eyes cannot see a black hue because it simply doesn’t exist.
 The hues we can perceive are violet, cyan, yellow, red, blue, green, and orange.
 What we do see when we see black, is simply the absence of light, meaning that black is a value (or a shade).

 This means that any hue can turn black.
 The less light reaches an object, the darker it becomes.
 Resulting ultimately in black.

 The ball below is completely red.
 Even the part that rests on the table.
 But that part we perceive as black because the light simply cannot reach that part.